srobo/website/_events/sr2024/cambridge-tech-day-march.md

 as volunteers able to help you with your kits and hands-on guidance with your robots.

-Spaces are limited to six teams, so be sure to [let us know][tech-day-signup] by Friday 23rd February 2024 if you'd like to attend.
+Spaces are limited to twelve teams, so be sure to [let us know][tech-day-signup] by Friday 23rd February 2024 if you'd like to attend.
 We will begin confirming places from Wednesday 31st January 2024.

 **Please bring your laptops!**